giangc/k8s-journey/k8s-practices/Secrets/README.md

   a, What is the difference between stringData and data?
 E.g data.username= & stringdata.username=
    > stringData will be used over data.

+  b, Is this true if Delete a deployment will delete a namespace?
+  What is 'mode: 511' for?
+  How can I put mode read-only for secret file?